 virtual events have a place in 2021

-In addition to that, finding new ways to connect with your audience is never a bad thing!
+Finding new ways to connect with your audience is never a bad thing!
 You can certainly keep live streaming your events and using virtual platforms, especially if you’ve expanded your audience over the past 18 months.
 With digital events, location doesn’t matter, so you may have reached a whole new demographic.
 And you certainly don’t want to lose them!
-So we absolutely believe that virtual events have a place in 2021.

 But the long answer is more complicated.